xerilius/basic-chrome-extension/README.md

 ## Basic Chrome Extension
-Changes the color of the browser background and font styling
+Changes the color of the browser background and font styling to help with readability, and lessen eye-strain.
 ### Before
 ![Homepage](static/normal_homepage.PNG)
 ### After